Hammerspoon/hammerspoon/README.md

 language Lua and pluggable extensions.
 At its core, this is all it does; all the power lies in the extensions that you can install.

+You use Lua and the extensions in your "config", which just means the Lua file `~/.mjolnir/init.lua`.
+This file has full access to the built-in `core` module and all Mjolnir extensions that are installed.

 Some extensions that you might want to install are `core.window`, `core.hotkey`, and `core.application`.
 But there are plenty more, and there's really no limit to what an extension can do.

+Mjolnir uses the very fine [Dash](http://kapeli.com/dash) app for all its documentation.
+When launching Mjolnir, there will be a button for you to open Mjolnir's documentation in Dash.
+Click that and read the intro page when getting started.
+You'll also find documentation for extensions in Dash once they're installed, under `mjolnir:`.

 ## Extensions